 Although there are some culinary pear varieties, all the ones we offer are dessert pears - good for eating fresh, but also useful for culinary purposes too.

 Pears are fundamentally self-sterile so will require a pollination partner, in other words a compatible pear tree of a different variety growing nearby.
 Even the varieties we list as self-fertile will be far more productive with a pollination partner.
-Conference is probably the only pear variety that is reliably self-fertile.
+Conference is probably the most reliably self-fertile pear.

 Quince trees produce are versatile pear-like fruits used for culinary purposes - use them in the same way you would apples or pears.
 They are particularly good for preserves, and a small amount of stewed quince also gives an interesting lift to many apple-based recipes.
 The blossom and fruits are very attractive.